 - Changing their litter boxes regularly

 Cats are very proud and hygienic creatures and thus they need their litter boxes to be kept super clean.
 Clean them out every day or 2 and change their litter crystals to ensure their space is clean.
 You might want to keep their litter trays in a more private space to offer them privacy and to keep it out of your personal living area.
 If a cat is unhappy with the condition of their litter tray they might have accidents elsewhere and get upset with you.

-- Take care for the eyes
+- Take care of the eyes

 It is important to keep their eyes clean and healthy.
-If you notice a build up of residue coming from their eyes, wipe them with a gentle cloth, or ball of cotton wool and Luke warm water.
+If you notice a build-up of residue coming from their eyes, wipe them with a gentle cloth, or ball of cotton wool and Luke warm water.
 If they have regular eye problems be sure to book an appointment with your vet, as they might need eye drops or medication.

 - Clip their nails regularly

 You will want to ensure that their nails are clipped regularly to prevent them from scratching themselves or others and causing harm.
 Long claws can also cause damage to your furniture or other cats if your cat gets into a catfight.
 Keeping them trimmed at all times is the safest option.

 - Clean their ears

 Keeping your cat’s ears clean is important and can prevent a build up of earwax, which may lead to infection.
 Use a gentle cloth or cotton wool ball and avoid using earbuds.
 These can cause damage to their delicate ear canals.

 Korat cats are always hungry for attention and delight in cuddles, playtime, and their humans communicating with them.
 The best way to show your Korat how much you care is to spend time with them.
 They are highlight social creatures and need constant love and attention.